-Port Gregory, Australia
+Hutt Lagoon in Port Gregory, Australia

 After a visit to Hutt Lagoon in Australia, you’ll be thinking “algae never looked so good!”
 The town of Port Gregory was once a small fishing village, but now is a holiday hotspot for fishing and diving.
 Depending on the time of year and weather, the algae in Hutt Lagoon cause the water to transform from a red to pink to purple.
-The best time of day to visit is typically mid-morning or sunset.
+The best time of day to visit this perfectly pink place is typically mid-morning or sunset.

 Victory Monument is one of the busiest transportation hubs in all of Bangkok— and a popular hangout spot for Thai locals.
 There are two malls surrounding the monument and a night market that opens from dusk til dawn.
 From a bird’s eye view, the hub forms an eye, lit up by zooming cars and street lights.

 One of the largest (and most expensive) man-made developments in the Middle East, the Pearl-Qatar sits on millions of dollars of reclaimed land, roughly 350 meters from the shore of Doha.
 The property’s pearl-like shape offers 360 views of the ocean and the city.
 On land, Doha offers luxury shopping, swanky hotels, and unbelievable local cuisine.